FDA approved for more than 25 years

 Reviewed by Knox Beasley, MD

-However, unlike with hair loss medications, for instance, it’s necessary to take into account hair transplant recovery as part of the process.
-Hair transplant healing time typically takes up to 14 days, though it will be 12 to 18 months before full recovery and regrowth occurs.
+The initial hair transplant healing time typically takes up to 14 days, though it will be 12 to 18 months before full recovery and regrowth occurs.

-We’ll break down what the process looks like, as well as how to set yourself up for the best recovery — and best head of hair — thereafter.
+Below, we break down what the hair transplant recovery timeline looks like, as well as how to set yourself up for the best recovery — and best head of hair — thereafter.

 A hair transplant involves relocating hair follicles from one part of your body (the donor site, which is often the back of the head, where hair is genetically resistant to balding) to the thinning spots on your scalp (the “recipient” areas).

-While a hair transplant isn’t the same thing as a kidney transplant, it’s still a surgical procedure that involves careful preparation and planning for your recovery time.
-A hair transplant typically involves several key stages over a timeline spanning several months.
+While a hair transplant isn’t the same thing as a kidney transplant, it’s still a surgical procedure that involves careful preparation, as well as planning for your recovery time.
+A hair transplant typically involves several key stages over a timeline spanning many months.

 Let’s recap the basic steps of having a hair transplant.